malakm2002/Closed_AI/README.md

 Model Evaluation: Evaluate the performance of the final model on the test set.
 Interpret the results and analyze the model's ability to distinguish between signal and background processes.

 Deployment: Once satisfied with the model's performance, deploy the model in a production environment to classify new data.

+# Downloading the necessary modules in Jupyter Notebook - Visual Studio Code
+1. Install Python and add it to PATH system variable
+2. Open the Command Line and type the below command to download pip: python -m ensurepip --default-pip
+3. download pandas: pip install pandas
+4. download sklearn: pip install scikit-learn